datacamp/misc-courses-HarvardX-IDS-Mod-1/chapter2.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:e22e8e58ef
 ## 3. Accessor $ and Class

-As we`ve learnt in this module, every variable has a class.
+As we have learned in this module, every variable has a class.
 It could be a character, numeric or logical.
-R let`s us know the class of our variable very easily.
-All we need to do is ask it nicely!
+The function `class()` can be used to determine the class of an object.

 Since we can open more than one dataset in R, we need to specify where it can find a certain variable.
 To do this, we use something called an accessor, denoted by the `$` sign.

 If you look to the right, the R-script shows you an example for this.
 Let`s try it out for ourselves.

 *** =instructions
-Use the accessor $ to extract the state abbreviations and assign them to the object a.
+Use the accessor `$` to extract the state abbreviations and assign them to the object `a`.
 What is the class of this object?

 *** =hint